Floral arrangements are a widespread hobby and appreciated by all the peoples of the world.

 4. How can you make your own ikebana arrangement?

 As we have seen, Ikebana models can vary in size and composition.
-They could be composed of a single flower or an amazing combination of branches, flowers and foliage.
-If you have decided to try such a flower arrangement, here are some steps that can help you in this new experience!
+They could be composed of a single flower or a stunning combination of branches, flowers and foliage.
+If you have decided to try to design such a flower arrangement, here are some steps that can help you in this new experience!

-Bonus tip: you can reuse flowers or leafy branches from the classics buchete received on various occasions in their own ikebana arrangement!
+Bonus tip: you can reuse the flowers or branches with leaves from the classicbouquets received on various occasions in your own ikebana arrangement!

-Once you've gathered some elements for the arrangement, it's time to put things right.
-Most ikebana models include 5 to 13 stems.
-For starters, it is recommended that you integrate a smaller number of elements, so that you do not feel overwhelmed by a potential congestion.
-The process of selecting the stems can be difficult, but to overcome this feeling, choose in the first phase the stalk that "tells you more" than the others - that is the central piece of the arrangement.
-Then place it next to other items so you can see potential combinations.
-Do you see any kind of match?
+Once you've gathered a few elements for the arrangement, it's time to put things together.
+Most ikebana models include from 5 to 13 stems.
+To begin with, it is recommended to integrate a smaller number of elements, so as not to feel overwhelmed by a potential visual agglomeration.
+The process of selecting the stems can be difficult, but to overcome this feeling, choose the stem that "tells you more" than the others in the first phase - that is the central piece of the arrangement.
+Then place it next to other elements to be able to observe potential combinations.
+Do you see a match?
 Do they have similar colors?
 If you don't see anything complementary, go in another direction.
-If you have found a convincing branch, but you need to cut it in order to integrate it, use the cutting techniques above.
-Use a pair of sharp scissors.
-Also, remember that the items you select for your arrangement do not have to be perfect.
+If you have found a convincing branch, but you have to cut it to be able to integrate it, use the cutting techniques above.
+Use a pair of scissors, well sharpened.
+At the same time, remember that the elements you select for your arrangement do not have to be perfect.
 Crooked stems and uneven shapes are welcome!

-STEP 3: Arrange the items in the ikebana bowl
+STEP 3: Arranging the elements in the ikebana bowl

-It's time to dump her and move on.
+The time has come to shape your arrangement, placing it in a bowl.
 Unlike traditional Western arrangements, which try to hide the "magic" behind the design, ikebana highlights it.
-Usually called the traditional vessel kenzan it is shallow and may have the shape of a small pond, in which you can place the flower stalks in the desired position.
-If you do not have such a pot, a vase or a ceramic bowl can be just as good.
-You can fill the pot with water - and if the petals fall into the water, then so be it!
-It's all part of the Japanese notion of wabi-sabi, the belief that there is beauty in imperfection.
+As a rule, the traditional vessel called kenzan is a little deep and can have the shape of a small pond, in which you can put the flower stems in the desired position.
+If you don't have such a vessel, a ceramic vase or bowl can be just as good.
+You can fill the bowl with water - and if it happens that petals fall into the water, then so be it!
+Everything is part of the Japanese notion of wabi-sabi, the Buddhist belief that there is beauty in imperfection.

-The end result can be really surprising, as the arrangement will become a direct expression of the way you relate and work with nature in its purest form.
-As you experience this new art at home, remember that the process is as important as the end result.
-So it is best to slow down, take things in stride and put self-criticism aside - a great practice that can be applied in life!
+The final result can be truly surprising, as the arrangement will become a direct expression of the way you relate and work with nature in its purest form.
+As you experience this new art at home, remember that the process is just as important as the end result.
+So it's best to slow down, take things one at a time and leave self-criticism aside - a great practice that can be applied in life too!

-As we have seen, ikebana is not just a simple method of arranging flowers as a decorative object.
-This is a real art with a rich history of meanings and especially a calming, healing process that will highlight your creative sense!
+As we have seen, ikebana is not only a simple method of arranging flowers as a decorative object.
+This is a true art with a history rich in meanings and above all a calming, healing process that will highlight your creative sense!